-The system is required to handle in parallel data coming from the detector readout drivers (RODs) over some 1,600 readout links, each having a maximum bandwidth of 160 Mbyte/s.
-The total readout bandwidth to be dealt with after the LVL1 trigger is ~ 160 Gbyte/s.
+The system is required to handle in parallel data coming from the detectors in some 1,600 readout links, each running at a possible maximum rate of 160 Mbyte/s.
+The total readout rate to be dealt with after the LVL1 trigger is \sim 150 Cbyte/s.
 This number will vary considerably according to the luminosity being delivered by the LHC.
 Other important aspects bearing on the total readout bandwidth are the data compression and zero suppression schemes which are currently under study in the individual detector systems.
 A more detailed description of the parameters of the detectors' readout systems, their readout data bandwidths and channel occupancies can be found in Chapter 2.